 NOTE: When it comes to monitoring Gmail accounts created for those under 13 years old, for some reason, Google can restrict any third-party connection, which includes Bark.
 You can see what birthday you've set for your child's Google account, inside of the Google account settings.

-If your child's Gmail or Google Drive is connected to Bark for monitoring already, make sure that your child’s monitored Google account is signed into their Chrome browser of their computer.
+If your child's email is connected to Bark for monitoring already, make sure that your child’s monitored email account is signed into their Chrome browser of their computer.
 The easiest way to do this is by going to google.com, clicking on the top right circle, and signing in with your child's Google account.

 If your child's Google account is signed into their Chrome browser on their computer, remember that the extension will monitor web browsing going forward.
 Thus, you may have to visit webpages on your child's Chrome browser (any websites will do) for the Chrome extension to realize there are activities to analyze.
 Then, the Chrome monitoring will reflect on your Bark dashboard.

 Lastly, it can take 15 minutes to an hour after the first web browsing activity occurs for the Chrome connection to show up on the parent dashboard, so please allow some time for it to reflect on your dashboard!

 5. I installed the Bark for Chromebooks app on my child's Chromebook.
 How do I know it's working?

 If Bark is filtering the web and monitoring your child's saved photos and videos on their Chromebook, you should see a Chromebook / laptop icon on the list of connected devices and accounts for that child on your dashboard:

 6. What do I do if the dashboard says my child's Chromebook has "Accessibility Disabled"?

 In order for the Bark for Chromebooks app to fully monitor your child's Chromebook, we will need to have the Accessibility setting enabled for Bark.
 Luckily, it's an easy fix.
 See here for instructions!